Writing dialogue is a challenge, even to the most experienced of writers.

 What is good dialogue?

-Using dialogue in your story allows you to explore characterization and push plot arcs forward.
-It can help you establish backstory, foreshadow upcoming events, and reveal important story details that the reader may not know about.
+Knowing how to write good dialogue allows you to explore your characters and push plot arcs forward.
+With dialogues, you establish backstory and foreshadow upcoming events.
+You can also use it to reveal essential story details that the reader may not know.

-Good dialogue creates tension between your characters and helps create a mood.
-By playing off the characters’ conversations, you can set an atmosphere for each scene.
-Remember, there’s tension in what’s spoken, and there’s even more tension in what’s not.
+Good dialogue creates tension and mood between your characters.
+Playing off with the characters’ conversations can set an atmosphere for each scene.
+You can create tension when they speak, and add even more tension when they don’t.

 A good dialogue must meet the following criteria:

-- It must help the reader understand the connection between the characters.
+- It must help establish the connection between the characters.

 - It must move the plot forward.
-Each conversation or verbal exchange should bring the reader closer to either the story’s climax or the conclusion.
+Each conversation should lead to the story’s climax or conclusion.

 - It should reveal some crucial information about the character.
-Having the right dialogue will give the reader an insight into how the characters feel and what motivates them to act.
+A good dialogue provides an insight into how the characters feel as well as their motivation to act.

 How do you write effective dialogue?

-It does take a lot of hard work and practice to master dialogue writing, but when you do, your credibility as an author will improve tremendously.
-So here are the tips to help you write good dialogue (and pass the literary agent litmus test with flying colors).
+Just like many other things, mastering the art of writing a good dialogue takes a lot of practice and hard work.
+But once you get it right, your credibility as a writer will skyrocket.
+So here are the tips to help you write good dialogue (and pass the literary agent litmus test!).

-I mentioned how every line should have a purpose, and I’m stressing that again with this point.
-Keeping your dialogue free from unnecessary words is a must.
+I mentioned it before, and I’m saying it again, every line should have a purpose.
+Keeping your dialogues free from unnecessary words is a must.

-The best dialogues are brief and concise—no need to use greetings and small talk unless it’s vital for the scene.
-Skip the “um, ah, uh, etc.” and just cut it to the chase.
+The best dialogues are brief and concise.
+There’s no need to use greetings and small talk unless it’s essential for the scene.
+Skip the “um, ah, uh, etc.” and cut it to the chase.
 It creates more impact on your readers.